Tobi-De/taku/README.md

 ### Using systemd-timers

-1. Create a service file `/etc/systemd/system/scripts-sync.service` (adjust the path to your scripts directory):
+1. Create a service file `/etc/systemd/system/scripts-sync.service` (adjust the path to your scripts director and User):

    ```ini
    [Unit]